cloudmesh-community/hid-sp18-602/project-report/report.md

 ### Initial Setup

-As mentioned above,the application requires 2 important API Cloud Vision API and Pub/Sub API, which have to enabled for the specific project id, the application can be started, in google cloud console.
+As mentioned above,the application requires 2 important API Cloud Vision API which has to enabled for the specific project id, the application can be started, in google cloud console.
 The best part for a software developer to test the working application is to launch directly using gcloud command-line tool, as it doesn't require